Gear4music (Holdings) plc

 We know that the foundations of a successful business are built on the hard-work of a team of talented and motivated individuals.
 We strongly believe in growing our talent by recruiting only the best people, identifying individual strengths, and providing development opportunities with the scope for career progression as a result.

-We continually strive to improve the communication we have with our people, and significant progress was made in May 2021 with the introduction of a new intranet.
-This medium quickly and easily shares information about recent company news including policy updates, new starter welcomes, and internal promotions and changes.
+Our intranet allows us to share information quickly and easily about company news including policy updates, new starter welcomes, and internal promotions and changes.
 Every department has its own dedicated page for resources, helping support cross-departmental working.
-A new organisational chart and structure with photos will help our colleagues to better understand ‘who is who’ as the business grows in size.
+An organisational chart and structure help our colleagues better understand ‘who is who’ as the business grows.

 Customer engagement

-Effective communication with our customers is central to understanding their needs and wants, and developing our customer proposition.
-We monitor and respond to Trustpilot reviews, and look to learn from things that didn’t meet the customer’s expectation.
+Effective communication with our customers is central to understanding their needs and wants and developing our customer proposition.
+We monitor and respond to Trustpilot reviews and look to learn from things that did not meet the customer’s expectation.

-We invest significant resource in generating high quality engaging content, in terms of product descriptions, and studio quality photographic and video content.
+We invest significant resource in generating high quality engaging content, in terms of product descriptions, and studio quality photographic and video assets.

-Improving customer experience is a one of the key objectives when designing and implementing software development projects.
+Improving customer experience is one of the key objectives when designing and implementing software development projects.

 Supplier engagement